rust-lang/rust/src/doc/tarpl/other-reprs.md

 These specify the size to make a C-like enum.
 If the discriminant overflows the integer it has to fit in, it will be an error.
 You can manually ask Rust to allow this by setting the overflowing element to explicitly be 0.
 However Rust will not allow you to create an enum where two variants have the same discriminant.

-On non-C-like enums, this will inhibit certain optimizations like the null-pointer optimization.
+On non-C-like enums, this will inhibit certain optimizations like the null- pointer optimization.

 These reprs have no affect on a struct.